 Ian makes landfall in southwest Florida as Category 4 hurricane

-Hurricane Ian made landfall in southwest Florida near Cayo Costa on Wednesday as a massive Category 4 storm.
+Hurricane Ian made landfall in southwest Florida near Cayo Costa on Wednesday as a catastrophic Category 4 storm.

-About 2.5 million people had been ordered to evacuate southwest Florida before the storm hit the coast with maximum sustained winds of 150 mph (241 kph).
-The storm was heading inland, where it was expected to weaken, but residents in central Florida could still experience hurricane-force winds.
+About 2.5 million people were ordered to evacuate southwest Florida before the storm hit the coast with maximum sustained winds of 150 mph (241 km/h).It was heading inland, where it was expected to weaken, at about 9 mph (14 km/h), but residents in central Florida could still experience hurricane-force winds.

 Before making its way through the Gulf of Mexico to Florida, Hurricane Ian tore into western Cuba as a major hurricane Tuesday, killing two people and bringing down the country's electrical grid.